oplS15projects/Racket-QA/Test-Automation/readme.md

-Once you finish filling out the form, you can click either "Schedule and Activate" or "Schedule as Inactive" button.
+Once you have finished filling out the form, you can click either "Schedule and Activate" or "Schedule as Inactive" button.
 Clicking "Schedule as Inactive" button will save all information you entered but will not actually cause the autotest to run when it comes due.
 This autotest item will stay in the "Inactive tests" list so you can activate it any time later.

 ![UI_create](images/documentation/ui_create_activate.png)